-Serbia: Power utility company EPS CEO pushes for reorganization in the holding7.
-July 2014. / News Serbia Energy
+Serbia: Power utility company EPS CEO pushes for reorganization in the holding, News Serbia Energy

 Market liberalization was planned in three phases.
 From January 1st, 2013, every high voltage company was entitled to choose its own power supplier on the market.
 The second phase consisted in that all medium voltage companies, cca.
 3000 additional entities, smaller consumers and companies, since January 1st this year, are free to conclude contracts with any power supplier on the open market.
 Now, the third phase awaits us, where every household will be in position to choose its own power supplier.
 By the end of the year, EPS will not have had a single guaranteed buyer says Aleksandar Obradovic CEO of EPS Serbia Power Utility company ( Elektroprivreda Srbije).